DanielTsiang/CS50ai/project4/nim/README.md

 # Nim

 ### Description
 An AI that teaches itself to play Nim through reinforcement learning.
+The AI learns from training itself and from playing against a real human player.

 In the game Nim, we begin with some number of piles, each with some number of objects.
 Players take turns: on a player’s turn, the player removes any non-negative number of objects from any one non-empty pile.
 Whoever removes the last object loses.